PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 }
 ```

 What is `const char * argv[]`?

-Well the first part `const` is a keyword, it is telling us that we are not allowed to change the variables values (stuff inside the variable) and that they are "constant" (you can add this to your own functions to).
+Well the first part `const` is a keyword, it is telling us that we are not allowed to change the variable's value (stuff inside the variable) and that it is "constant".

-The `char * argv[]` is weird.
+The rest of it `char * argv[]` is weird.
 It is an array of addresses `char *` to an array of strings `argv[]`...
 Another way of writing this would be to use two stars `char ** argv` without the square brackets (since the square brackets are the same as writing a star).

 Change your code to use this syntax.